vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Vipps only receives the API requests over HTTPS, and has no way of detecting how the request was made on the caller side - it all looks the same.
-We can not fix the CORS error for you.
+We cannot fix the CORS error for you.

 You can read more about CORS here:
 [CORS Tutorial: A Guide to Cross-Origin Resource Sharing](https://auth0.com/blog/cors-tutorial-a-guide-to-cross-origin-resource-sharing/).